noir-lang/noir/README.md

 Run `bootstrap.sh` in the project root to set up your environment.
 This will update git submodules, download ignition transcripts, build all C++ circuits code, install Foundry, compile Solidity contracts, install the current node version via nvm, and build all typescript packages.

-To build C++ code, make sure to fullfil the [requirements from barretenberg](https://github.com/AztecProtocol/barretenberg/#dependencies), the underlying cryptographic library we maintain.
+To build the C++ code, follow the [instructions in the circuits subdirectory](./circuits/README.md), which contains all of the ZK circuit logic for Aztec.
+Note that "barretenberg", Aztec's underlying cryptographic library, can be found inside the circuits subdirectory as well and is automatically built as a side effect of building the circuits.

 To build Typescript code, make sure to have [`nvm`](https://github.com/nvm-sh/nvm) (node version manager) installed.

 ## Continuous Integration